Daniel S Friedman

 Assigned readings, discussions, and student presentations.

-In addition to the ten regularly scheduled Tuesday evening meetings, all students in this course are required to participate in a special screening of Season Three of The Wire—all twelve episodes—on Saturday, January 11, 2014, from 8 a.m. to 10 p.m., in six two-episode segments, each running 110 to 120 minutes, with ten-minute breaks between every segment.
+In addition to the ten regularly scheduled Monday evening meetings, all students in this course are required to participate in a special tour of the 787 production facility in Everett.

 Class assignments and grading